Chiropractor's commonly treat conditions including:-

 Our practitioners have treated a wide variety of ailments to date, including sports and work-related musculoskeletal injuries/conditions.
 Treatments typically involve a mix of McTimoney Chiropractic and soft tissue work including techniques from sports and remedial massage.
 Our practitioners have found that mixed mode training and treatments tend to produce better and longer lasting results for patients.
 Also, a mixture of training enables our Chiropractors to treat a broader range of ailments and conditions than one might find from "pure" Chiropractic treatment.
 The initial consultation process is thorough and typically takes between 30-45 minutes and looks at multiple related aspects of health including:-

 The initial consultation also involves various human system testing as indicated, such as cardiovascular, respiratory, neurological, orthopaedic etc. The time taken during the first evaluation phase is crucial to understanding the various mechanisms and contributory factors involved in the patient's presenting symptoms.
 Follow-up treatments are also at least 30 minutes.
 Thirty minutes means more time to assess, treat and adapt each patient's unique MSK Chiropractic plan throughout treatment.
 Our practitioners feel that it is a huge disservice to patients to offer shorter follow-up treatments times, as there would be little time to discuss progress between treatments, reassess, treat, provide aftercare advice and adapt treatment to changes in symptoms.
 Our principal Chiropractor (Terry) has developed a specific interest in trauma-related musculoskeletal conditions and Sports Chiropractic.
 These interests have developed over the years in part due to his previous experiences serving within the UK's elite armed services, where physiological and psychological performance are paramount.
 He has certainly experienced his fair share of running-related sports injuries or "traumas" over the years and is still just as active today as ever.
 Unusually for a Chiropractor, Terry also holds multiple soft-tissue qualifications including certificates, diplomas and an Advanced BTEC Level 5 Diploma in Clinical Sports and Remedial Massage Therapy (L.S.S.M.) and has taught at Advanced Diploma Level in Australia.
-The combined experiences and knowledge gained from pushing the body to the limits, personal injury history and the subsequent Chiropractic training have proved highly useful in the treatment of patients.
+The combined experiences and knowledge gained from pushing the body to the limits, personal injury history, subsequent Chiropractic training and soft tissue knowledge have proved highly useful in the treatment of patients.